neatorobito/Salut/README.md

     });
 ```

 Only the host, which has the addresses of all devices, may invoke the above method.
 This may be changed in a future release to allow client devices to send data to all other client devices as well.
-As a current workaround, you could first send data to the host for approval and then inkvoke the above method.
+As a current workaround, you could first send data to the host for approval and then invoke the above method.
 Below, however, are the current methods for clients.

 To send data to a specific device: